Generate trajectory lines¶

 You can choose between generating trajectory lines for all particles in the system or just a subset of the particles.
 In the latter case, you need to select the particles first for which you would like to visualize the trajectories.
 Keep in mind that generating and visualizing trajectory lines for datasets with a large number of particles and/or a large number of timesteps can be prohibitively expensive.
 Thus, it typically is a good idea to restrict the generation of trajectory lines to just a small group of particles which are of interest.

-The following animation shows a system of Lennard-Jones particles flowing around two obstacles.
+The example animation on the right shows a system of Lennard-Jones particles flowing around two obstacles.
 The paths of motion of the red marker particles have been visualized using trajectory lines, which were generated by this modifier.
-The Show up to current time only option of the Trajectory lines visual element restricts the rendering of the trajectory lines to a dynamic time interval that ends at the current animation time.
+The option Show up to current time only of the Trajectory lines visual element restricts the rendering of the trajectory lines to a dynamic time interval that ends at the current animation time.
 Thus, the lines appear to be traced by the moving particles.

-Furthermore, note that the Trajectory lines visual element (see lower panel) provides the Wrapped trajectory lines display option.
+Furthermore, note that the Trajectory lines visual element (see lower panel) provides the display option Wrapped trajectory lines.
 This option has a reverse effect: The continuous trajectory lines computed by the modifier are folded back into the simulation box during rendering.
 A trajectory will then appear as a set of separate line segments when it crosses a periodic simulation box boundary.

 Note that unwrapping or unfolding trajectory lines correctly is generally possible only if the simulation box does not change, i.e., when the periodicity length remains constant throughout a simulation.
 If this is not the case, unwrapped trajectory lines will typically show artifacts, in particular if they are folded back into the current simulation cell later on during rendering, because it is impossible to produce a representation that is consistent with both the static trajectory lines and the dynamically changing simulation box.